decodingbklyn/PhotoGalleryChallenge/README.md

 Photo Gallery Challenge

+About:
+This is a photo gallery app.
+Built with React Express and Node.JS.

 Before Starting:
 This App uses the following technologies if they are not on your pc please install: